Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-productivity vs. impact, value progress over perfection progress over perfection psychological safety
+productivity vs. impact, value progress over perfection progress over perfection project management -- iron triangle = scope, time and people project management = boils down to one of two questions: When will it be done?
+Will it be done in time? psychological safety
 Pulitzer prize -- biographies https://en.wikipedia.org/wiki/Pulitzer_Prize_for_Biography
 purchasing "messy middle" https://www.thinkwithgoogle.com/intl/en-emea/consumer-insights/consumer-journey/navigating-purchase-behavior-and-decision-making/